What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video of the Stratotanker
+• YouTube Video: Stratotanker

 5. Douglas DC-10: The Reliable Widebody Cargo Hauler (1971)